facundoq/transformational_measures_experiments/refactor.md

+* Update to new version of tmeasures
+  * imports
+  * model definitions
+  * measure running
+  * visualization functions
+* delete config module (should be inside each Experiment)?
 * Change rotation parameter so that it's naturally from 0 to 1 and therefore combined measures have a controlled range
 * Modify same_equivariance to use SE measures